frantzenp/git-intro/_episodes/02-basics.md

     adding ingredients and instructions
 ```

-- We can browse the development and access each state that we have committed.
+- We can browse the development and access each state <span style="color:green"> of our tracked files </span> that we have committed.
 - The long hashes uniquely label a state of the code.
-- They are not just integers counting 1, 2, 3, 4, ... (why?).
+- <span style="color:red">They are not just integers counting 1, 2, 3, 4, ... (why?).</span>
 - Output is in reverse chronological order, i.e. newest commits on top.
 - We will use them when comparing versions and when going back in time.
 - `git log --oneline` only shows the first 7 characters of the commit hash and is good to get an overview.